-"Net Asset Value" means the net asset value of the Partnership as described under "Calculation of Net Asset Value".
+"National Portfolio" means the investment portfolio of the Partnership consisting of a diversified portfolio of Flow-Through Shares and other securities, if any, of Resource Issuers across Canada with the proceeds of sales of National Class Units."Net Asset Value" means the net asset value of the Partnership as described under "Calculation of Net Asset Value".

-"Net Asset Value per Unit" is the amount obtained by dividing the Net Asset Value of a particular class of Units as of a particular date by the total number of Units of that class outstanding on such date.
+"Net Asset Value per Unit" is the amount obtained by dividing the Net Asset Value of a particular Letter Class of Units of a particular Portfolio as of a particular date by the total number of Units of that Letter Class and Portfolio outstanding on such date.